 Ok time to listen up and have a reality check.
-If you’re a recent graduate or even I you graduated last year (like myself) there are a few things you need to realise about adulthood and careers.
+If you’re a recent graduate or even I you graduated from university last year (like myself) there are a few things you need to realise about adulthood and careers.

 I’m not going to sugar coat this blog post but honestly adult life if fucking scary.